Trushali29/Bluetooth_TicTacToe/README.md

 A Two player bluetooth gaming app

 **Technologies Used**

-Android Studio, Java, UX/UI for game designing
+Android Studio, Java, UX/UI for game designing.

-This app let's player to play synchronously connected via bluetooth
+This app let's player to play synchronously connected via bluetooth.
 Each player has there own turn the actions of the player are passed on as a message via bluetooth.
 While the respective player is performing its own action other player which is idle is blocked to prevent it's attempt of illegal moves.

 **Images of our TicTacToe gaming app**